jacekmusial/jacekmusial/README.md

 ### Hi there, stay awhile and listen 👋

-- 😄 My name is pronounced as: Polish: [ˈjat͡sɛk]
+👂 My name is pronounced as: (Polish) [ˈjat͡sɛk]

-- 🌱 I’m currently learning for my first Java 11 certificate, 1Z0-815.
+📖 I’m currently learning for my first Java 11 certificate, 1Z0-815.

-⚡ Fun fact: My last name translates to "have to" so don't ask me to do something 😉
+⚡ Fun fact: My last name translates to "have to" so please don't ask me to do something. 😉

-- 🔭 I’m currently working on open-source project, similar to redditlist.com although not for reddit.
+🔭 I’m currently working on open-source project, similar to redditlist.com although not for reddit.

 <!--
 **jacekmusial/jacekmusial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.